AnastassiaTrv/FiltersApp/README.md

 ```
 * use  ```mvnw.cmd``` for the Windows environment if you don't have maven installed
 * server default port is 8097
+* there are 2 filters records in the DB created on app startup
 * h2 in-memory DB web console url:
 ```shell
 http://localhost:8097/h2-console/